lucastorterotot/DL_for_HTT_mass/README.md

 - `-w` or `--w_init_mode`: the weight initialisation mode;
 - `-m` or `--minmass`: the minimum Higgs mass to consider for training;
 - `-M` or `--maxmass`: the maximum Higgs mass to consider for training;
-- `-a` or `--last_activation`: the activation function to use for the output layer;
+- `-a` or `--activation`: the activation function to use in the hidden layers;
 - `-c` or `--channels`: the channels to train the constructed model on (one model obtained for each channel).
-It can be tt, mt, et, mm, em, ee, lt, ll, inclusive.
+It can be tt, mt, et, mm, em, ee, lt, ll, inclusive;
+- `-B` or `--batch_size`: the batch size for training.

 ### XGBoost regressor
 You can run as a test